PCRedHot/Accounting-System/README.md

 Firstly initialized account's amount is preset as 0 (float).
 After your account has been created, you can set its amount by **Set amount of account** function.

+#### list all accounts

+The program allows you to list all existing accounts in ascending and descending order.
+They can also be outputed directly to file that you created.

 Here we provide you a sample of created accounts list, it can also be outputed by yourself.

     Name		Balance			Type